conan-io/conan-center-index/docs/packaging_policy.md

 * Version range is not allowed.

-* Specifiy explicit RREV (recipe revision) of dependencies is not allowed.
+* Specify explicit RREV (recipe revision) of dependencies is not allowed.

 * Vendoring in library source code should be removed (best effort) to avoid potential ODR violations.
 If upstream takes care to rename symbols, it may be acceptable.

+* Only other conan-center recipes are allowed in `requires`/`requirements()` and `build_requires`/`build_requirements()` of a conan-center recipe.

+* If a requirement is conditional, this condition must not depend on build context.
+Build requirements don't have this constraint.

+* Forcing options of dependencies inside a conan-center recipe should be avoided, except if it is mandatory for the library.

 ## Build